Oggetto:

 Prerequisiti

-Students taking the course should have acquired the basic knowledge of comparative law and have an excellent grasp of the history of legal traditions.
+Students taking the course should have acquired the basic knowledge of comparative law and an excellent grasp of the history of legal traditions.

 Propedeutico a